wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 - The existing recommended URN format for custom product codes, CAS, and InChi Codes as specified in the PACT Tech Specs must be revised.
 - As the proposal is a recommended format (not a required format), technically it may be introduced already in v2.3 release as it does not break backwards compatibility necessarily.
 However as the proposal differs from the existing recommended formats, we believe it would be less disruptive to the community to include the v3 release.
-- Community should consider the value of productCategoryCpc, as CPC code may be specified as a productID, and therefore there is an opportunity to remove productCategoryCpc as an attribute in v3.